Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Juli 2025 00.26.01 UTC
+- WIB: Minggu, 13 Juli 2025 01.37.23 UTC
-- WITA: Minggu, 13 Juli 2025 01.26.01 UTC
+- WITA: Minggu, 13 Juli 2025 02.37.23 UTC
-- WIT: Minggu, 13 Juli 2025 02.26.01 UTC
+- WIT: Minggu, 13 Juli 2025 03.37.23 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

 Kategori: nature